|

 - Download

-Most of the java crawling libraries use standard synchronous java IO.
+Most of the java crawling libraries use standard java IO package.

 That means crawling N documents in parallel requires at least N running